Ensure great indoor air quality by paying attention to your home air filters!

 Changing your filters are very inexpensive and take less than 5 minutes to do.
 You simply slide your new filters in and you can call it a day.
 The challenging part though, it remembering when to change it.

 When to change your filters all depends on the number of occupants in residing in the home, how many pets, sensitivity to allergies, and the level of air pollution/construction around your home as well.

 Vacation homes/single occupants

-Average home without pets
+An average home without pets

 If you live in a 1-3 bedroom suburban home without any furry ones running around in it, plan to change your air filters about every 90 days.

-A dog or cat in home
+A dog or cat in the home

 For every pet in your home, consider changing your air filters a lot more frequently.
 Every month is the ideal change of time of filters for pets in the home.
 Pet owners know the struggle of getting fur and hair all over their clothes.
 The same goes for your home!
 Change out your filters to prevent any clogging or allergens being released further in the home.